bencbartlett/Overmind/README.md

 Screeps is an [MMO strategy game for programmers](https://screeps.com/).
 The core objective is to expand your colony; to control your units, you write code in JavaScript (or any other transpiled language of your choice).
 The units run in real-time even when you aren't actively playing the game, so making a reliable AI to control them is important.

 This is the AI system I have been developing for Screeps.
-It is centrally-managed and task based.
-Creep activities in each room are prioritized and managed by a central `RoomBrain` object, which handles task assignment and runs the spawners.
-Currently, the AI is mostly autonomous, requiring input only for structure construction and planning invasions, though this will eventually be automated too.
+It is a centrally-managed AI with a structure based loosely on the [Zerg's swarm intelligence](http://starcraft.wikia.com/wiki/Overlord) from Starcraft.
+Creep activities in each colony are prioritized and managed by a central `Overlord` object, which handles task assignment, reacts to stimuli with `objectives` and `directives`, and manages spawner activity through the `hatchery` object.

 ### Contributing to Overmind
 I'm not accepting contributions to Overmind until the main framework is finished (probably about another 3 weeks of coding at my current rate).
 After Overmind is "complete", I'll begin accepting pull requests.